Gold Coast Acupuncture ™ offers you high quality Acupuncture and Chinese Medicine treatments by experienced Acupuncturists at their Nerang clinic.

 Welcome to Gold Coast Acupuncture ™

 Gold Coast Acupuncture and Chinese Medicine ™ offers you a wide range of alternative treatments based on TCM (Traditional Chinese Medicine).
-We provide Acupuncture, Herbal Medicine, Electroacupuncture, Moxibustion and massage.
+We provide Acupuncture, Herbal Medicine and Heat Therapy.

 Gold Coast Acupuncture offers high quality Acupuncture provided by qualified Acupuncturists with years of training.
 We offer an innovative approach to treatment with Neoclassical Acupuncture.
 This palpatory style of Acupuncture provides immediate feedback with each needle placed.
 To ensure a painless treatment experience we use the best Acupuncture needles available.
 The use of ultra-smooth Japanese style needles provides complete patient comfort.